sjmoran/satire-classifier/README.md

 Effective signals for automatic satire detection range from simple linguistic features (e.g. punctuation, presence of certain words), to more involved signals such as variation in sentiment, entity detection and resolution, part-of-speech tagging and grammar analysis.
 All of these methods of pure text analysis are limited in the sense that context and real-world knowledge is also invaluable for the task.
 It may be very challenging to integrate this type of information into a machine learning algorithm.
 For example the algorithm would need detailed understanding of the entitites in "Bank Of England Governor Mervyn King is a
 Queen, Says Fed Chairman Ben Bernanke" to ascertain that this sentence is absurd and likely from a satirical article.
 This signal cannot be gleaned from surface features alone.

 The experiments in this repository explore how far simple linguistic features can get us on the task.
 The classifier is tested on the dataset of [Burfoot and Baldwin](http://www.aclweb.org/anthology/P09-2041).
 This is a small handpicked dataset and is likely to be of limited value for real-world applications.
-Given my experimental results here, the key to being effective at satire detection appears to be more in the features and training data and less so in powerful classifiers.
-To this end, I would suggest gathering all the articles on reputable well-known satirical websites (e.g. The Onion) and using those as positive exemplars for evaluation.
+A real-world application of satire detection would require a much richer and larger training dataset.
+I would suggest gathering all the articles on reputable well-known satirical websites (e.g. The Onion) and using those as positive exemplars for evaluation.
 Furthermore, one could also crawl Facebook, Twitter, Reddit, Amazon reviews etc for posts explicitly labelled as satirical or one of its close relations (#sarcasm, #irony).
 Going further, creating a platform that encourages users to add high-quality labels to articles would be a particularly useful source of training data.

-With a large enough dataset we could investigate using a convolutional neural network to automatically discover features for the task, removing the need for extenseive feature hand-crafting.
+With a large enough dataset we could investigate using a convolutional neural network to automatically discover features for the task, removing the need for extensive feature hand-crafting.
+It would be interesting to compare this classifier to shallow models using hand-crafted features.

 ## Experimental Results